How to Cook Squirrel

-In large plastic food-storage bag orplastic container, combine 1/2 cup flour, salt, black pepper, and cayenne pepper; shake it (butts too) for mixing.
+In a large plastic food storage bag or plastic container, combine 1/2 cup flour, salt, black pepper, and cayenne pepper; shake it for mixing.
 Coat em good!

-Toss in squirrel pieces; shake to coat.
-In large skillet, heat 1/8 inch of oil for 2 skinny squirrels, or 1/4 inch of oil for fat squirrel, over medium-high heat until hot.
+In a large skillet, heat 1/8 inch of oil for 2 skinny squirrels, or 1/4 inch of oil for fat squirrel, over medium-high heat until hot.
 Add meat; brown on all sides.
 Turn down heat; cover tightly.

-Cook over very low heat until tender, 35-45 minutes for 2 skinny squirrels, 20-25 minutes for fat squirrels, turning pieces once.
+Cook over very low heat until tender, 35-45 minutes for 2 skinny squirrels, 20-25 minutes for fat squirrel, turning pieces once.

-Take off cover and cook 5 minutes longer to crispy.
+Take off the cover and cook 5 minutes...longer to crispy if desired.

-Discard all but 3 tablespoons oil.
-Over medium heat, stir flour into oil.
+Discard all but 3 tablespoons of oil.
+Over medium heat, stir flour into the oil.
 Blend in milk.
 Cook over medium heat, stirring constantly, until thick and bubbly.
 Add salt and pepper to taste.
 Add bouquet sauce if darker is desired.
-Serve gravy with meat and your man will love you!
+Serve gravy with meat and maybe a side dish of corn on the cob.
+Squirrels love corn.